Tilley Pearsall Genealogy Database

 Relocationabout 1785About 1785, John Pratt, Sr, moved to Fayette County, Pennsylvania.
 According to his Findagrave record, John moved with his family as a young boy to Fayette County, Pennsylvania.

-After the termination of the Revolutionary War, between 1785 and 1790, the Land Office processed a greatly increased number of surveys, as settlers from Virginia and Maryland streamed into Fayette, County.
+Fayette County was created from Westmoreland County in 1783.
+After the termination of the Revolutionary War, between 1785 and 1790, the Land Office processed a greatly increased number of surveys, as settlers from Virginia and Maryland streamed into Fayette County.
 From a population of 700 in 1768, it became about 15,000 by 1790.

 Census1790He appeared in the census 1790 in Washington County, Pennsylvania.
 John is listed as: Jno.
 Pratt